silnrsi/pysilfont/docs/docs.md

 - `-d, --defaults`
   - Display -h info with added info about default values
 - `-q, --quiet`
-  - Quiet mode - only display errors.
+  - Quiet mode - only display severe errors.
 See reporting below
 - `-l LOG, --log LOG`
   - Log file name (if not using default name).
 If there is no default for a log file name, a log file will only be created if LOG is specified
 - `-p PARAMS, --params PARAMS`
   - Other parameters - see below

 The individual script documentation in scripts.md should indicate if some don't apply for a particular script

+(There is aslo a hidden option --nq which overrides -q for use with automated systems like [smith](https://github.com/silnrsi/smith) which run scripts using -q by default)

 # Parameters